In case you don't have qjackctl installed, run:

 - Close the Setup window.

 - If everything is fine, you should see 'Started' text written at the top left corner of the status area.

 Note: If something goes wrong, try different settings in Setup, and make sure that the sound card is not being exclusively used by some other software.

-- Triple-click the button on pisound to enable the WiFi hotspot mode, touchosc2midi starts also.
+- Hold the button down for 3 seconds on Pisound to enable the WiFi hotspot mode, touchosc2midi starts also.

 - Open TouchOSC, MyOSC or similar app on your external device.

 - Host IP address in the app's settings should be 172.24.1.1

 - That's it.
 From this point you can send messages from your phone/tablet to software running on your Raspberry Pi.
 The MIDI CC / Note number depends on the configuration of the app, for more information, see the TouchOSC documentation here: https://hexler.net/docs/touchosc-editor-controls-properties

 Note: If you want to to control Pd patch with Wifi-MIDI messages, after completing the steps above, insert a USB stick with your patch files into your Raspberry Pi and click the Pisound button once to launch the patch!

 For more tips & tricks join our community forums! 👋If you have any questions about the information on this page let us know below! 👇